Poisson geometry, monoidal Fukaya categories, and commutative Floer cohomology rings: Examples of monoidal Fukaya categories

 For a really interesting Poisson structure, one can consider the dual space of a Lie algebra $\mathfrak{k}$.\footnote{We use $\mathfrak{k}$ (German `\textit{k}') rather than $\mathfrak{g}$ for the Lie algebra both to indicate that we are mainly interested in compact groups and to avoid conflict with the use of the letter $G$ for the symplectic groupoid.} In this case, a symplectic integration is $G = T^*K$, where $K$ is a Lie group integrating $\mathfrak{k}$.

-Once again, let us interpret $\cF(G)$ as $\Sh_c(K)$, constructible sheaves on $K$.
+Once again, using the Nadler-Zaslow quasi-equivalence, we may identify the infinitesimal Fukaya $A_{\infty}$-category of $G$ with $\Sh_c(K)$, constructible sheaves on $K$.
 Now the monoidal structure of interest is the one that actually uses the fact that $K$ is a Lie group. \begin{itemize} \item The monoidal product $\otimes$ is the convolution of sheaves, namely, push-forward under the multiplication map $m : K \times K \to K$. \item The unit object $\cO$ is the skyscraper sheaf at the identity element $e \in K$. \item The duality $\cD$ is pull-back under the inversion map $i: K \to K$. \end{itemize}

 \begin{prop} Let $G = T^*K$, with the symplectic groupoid structure that integrates the Poisson structure on $\mathfrak{g}^*$, and let $\mathsf{m}$,$\mathsf{e}$, and $\mathsf{i}$ be as in Proposition \ref{prop:everything-lagrangian}. \begin{itemize} \item The singular support of the kernel for convolution corresponds to $\mathsf{m}$ under the map $T^*(K^3) \cong (T^*K)^3 \cong \overline{T^*K}\times \overline{T^*K} \times T^*K$ that flips the sign of the covector on the first two factors. \item The singular support of the unit object for convolution corresponds to $\mathsf{e}$ in $G = T^*K$. \item The singular support of the inversion map composed with Verdier duality corresponds to $\mathsf{i}$ in $G \times G$. \end{itemize} \end{prop}